ardagnir/vizardry/README.md

         + `-u <user>` (search every repositories of `<user>` matching 'vim'
         + One or several `<keywords>` and `-u <user>` (in any order)

-    By default, search results are sorted by number of stars, but you can customize this behavior:
+    It is possible to set some github search option in your vimrc, default options are show forked repositories and sort by stars.
+These option can be overwritten.
+For instance adding the following to your vimrc will make vizardry show results sorted by number of stars hidding forked repositries.

-        let g:VizardrySortScryResults="updated"
+        let g:VizardrySortOptions="fork:false+sort:stars"

-    Available parameters are `stars` (default), `forks`, `updated`, `""` (best match).
+    Any combination of github option can be used, a `+` must appear between each options.
+For the sort option, available parameters are `stars`, `forks`, `updated`, by default, it show the best match.

 +   :Invoke [&lt;query&gt;|N]